Information Regarding the Tennessee Sex Offender Registry Class Action

 Doe 8: Convicted in Federal Court of a sexual offense in 2004, but retroactively required to register for life as a result of being reclassified as an offender against children.

-The class action will apply to any individual on Tennessee’s registry that has a retroactive lifetime registration requirement based upon the law that was in place at the time of your offense.
+If certified by the court, the class action will apply to any individual on Tennessee’s registry that has a retroactive lifetime registration requirement based upon the law that was in place at the time of your offense.

 Importantly, if your offense date was after July 1, 2014, then this class action lawsuit will not apply to you.
 However, there may be other avenues for relief in the future.
 We recommend that all registrants stay fully compliant with the registry while the case is pending to avoid criminal charges or other consequences.